mlochbaum/BQN/doc/repeat.md

         3 +⍟2 7
         3 + 3 + 7

-This kind of composition can't be represented by `∘` anymore (you'd need a [train](train.md)), but it's similar in spirit. `𝕨 𝔽⍟n 𝕩` is always equivalent to `𝕨⊸𝔽⍟n 𝕩`, provided `n` is a constant—not a function, as discussed in the next section.
+This kind of composition can't be represented by `∘` anymore (you'd need a [train](train.md)), but it's not much of a leap. `𝕨 𝔽⍟n 𝕩` is always equivalent to `𝕨⊸𝔽⍟n 𝕩`, provided `n` is a constant—not a function, as discussed in the next section.

 ## Dynamic repetition count